debiai/docs/documentation/dashboard/widgetConfigSave/README.md

 ::: warning
 It may append that a widget configuration is not compatible with the current project for example if the widget configuration was saved with a different project or when some models where selected.

-In this case, loading the widget configuration will warn you of wich columns are not compatible with the current project and will not load them.
+In this case, loading the widget configuration will warn you of which columns are not compatible with the current project and will not load them.
 :::

 ::: tip